Conditions for participation

 The ESP also accepts people who have already graduated and/or are not students anymore if they wish to study in France.

-In order to be eligible for ESP, you must have completed your secondary education (meaning at least a high school level).
-As well, students wishing to be part of the ESP must be registered in some type of higher education program or associated with a study abroad center, whether connected to the Université Catholique de Lille or not.
+In order to be eligible for ESP, you must be at least 18 years of age and have completed your secondary education (meaning at least a high school level).
+As well, students wishing to be part of the ESP should be registered in some type of higher education program or associated with a study abroad center, whether connected to the Université Catholique de Lille or not.
+The ESP program also welcomes graduates who are no longer affiliated with any academic institution.

-For more information about criteria, check with your school’s international office or your study abroad coordinator.
+For additional information about the criteria, check with your school’s international office or your study abroad coordinator.

 Yes, our program is designed for students interested in the French language whether they have studied French before or not.